jramak/jramak.github.io/index.markdown

 **Welcome to my homepage!**

 I am a research scientist in the Central Applied Science team at Meta (formerly, Facebook), where I work on improving products or systems backed by research.
-Most recently, I worked on approaches to efficiently allocate human review resources, e.g., labels for training ML models, for product teams across the company (see recent papers below for more details).
+I'm a tech lead working on efficient human review allocation, e.g., labels for ML models and integrity enforcement (see papers section for our recently published work).

-Before Meta, I was a staff data scientist at Walmart Labs, where I worked on approaches for automated pricing and anomaly detection.
-I received my Ph.D. in EECS at MIT, advised by Prof. John N. Tsitsiklis, Prof. David Craft, and Prof. Thomas Bortfeld, where I worked on operations research approaches for cancer treatment.
+Before Meta, I was a staff data scientist at Walmart Labs, where I worked on ML approaches for automated pricing of millions of products on Walmart's online catalog.
+I received my Ph.D. in EECS at MIT, advised by Prof. John N. Tsitsiklis, Prof. David Craft, and Prof. Thomas Bortfeld, where I worked on optimization approaches for radiotherapy cancer treatment.

-### Recent Papers
+### Recent Papers (full list [here](./papers.html))

 * [From Labels to Decisions: A Mapping-Aware Annotator Model](https://dl.acm.org/doi/pdf/10.1145/3580305.3599828)\
 E. Yao, **J. Ramakrishnan**, X. Chen, V. Nguyen, U. Weinsberg \